-I had always wanted to write about my father, a charming and unconventional man who took the responsibilities of parenthood more seriously than he did the vows of marriage.
-After Esquire Magazine published a personal essay that I wrote about him, I signed a contract to write a full-length memoir for Random House.
-Eventually this became a novel for Penguin Press.
+I wanted to write about my complicated and charming dad, a man who took the responsibilities of parenthood more seriously than he did the vows of marriage.
+After Esquire published my personal essay about him, I signed a contract to write a full-length memoir for Random House.
+Eventually it became a novel for Penguin Press.

 As one of my father’s old girlfriends put it, “nobody would have believed the truth anyway.”

-Fiction proved to be the best, and probably least perilous route, to the complicated truths of my youth and the complicated people who seemed to populate it.
-Almost half of the book is utterly made up, and many of the characters are composites or completely contrived, but for me it captures the feeling of my childhood, the precariousness of growing up in California in the 1970s, of being shuttled between north and south, of being raised in bohemian San Francisco and staid suburban L.A., and the almost inexplicable charm of my gorgeous, hilarious father.
+Fiction proved to be the best, and least perilous route, to the truths of my youth and the confounding people who populated it.
+A great deal of the book is utterly made up, and many characters are composites or completely contrived.
+But it captures the precariousness of growing up in California in the 1970s, of being raised between two parents and two worlds, bohemian San Francisco and staid suburban L.A., and the improbable persona of my gorgeous, hilarious father.